MS Clipper Ranger: History

 MS Lembitu was built by Astilleros de Huelva and launched in 1998 for the Estonian Shipping Co., Tallinn.
 She was named after Lembitu of Lehola, a 12th-century Estonian leader.
 On 20 April 1998 she was chartered by P&O European Ferries for use in the Irish Sea.

 On 2 September 1998 she was chartered by Dart Line for use on the Dartford–Vlissingen route and renamed Dart 7 in January 1999.

 On 15 September 1999 she was chartered by International Atlantic Line for use on the Southampton–Bayonne route and renamed Lembitu once again.
 In November 1999 she was chartered by Unknown Operator for use between Marseille and North Africa.

 In March 2000 she was chartered by P&O Irish Sea Freight for use on the Liverpool–Dublin route, and renamed Celtic Sun.
 In October 2001 the charter ended and she reverted to the name Lembitu once again, being chartered by Norse Merchant Ferries for use on the Heysham–Dublin route.
-In December 2001 she returned to Estonian Shipping Co., and was put into service on the Tallinn–Helsingfors–Rostock route.
+In December 2001 she returned to Estonian Shipping Co., and was put into service on the Tallinn–Helsinki–Rostock route.
 She was then in service with Scandlines on the same route.

 In January 2005, she was chartered by Channel Freight Ferries for use on the Southampton–Radicatel route.
 In March 2005 she was chartered by Norse Merchant Ferries for use on the Belfast–Heysham route.
 In April 2005 she was sold to Elmira Shipping of Piraeus, Greece and in the same month was registered under the Maltese flag for Challenge Shipping Ltd., Valletta, Malta, being renamed RR Challenge at the same time.

 In 2005 she was chartered by Seatruck Ferries for use on the Heysham–Warrenpoint route.
 She was sold to Attica Enterprise of Piraeus in September 2005 and purchased by Seatruck on 1 October 2005, being renamed Challenge at the same time.
 She was registered to Challenge Shipping Co.
 Ltd on behalf of Clipper Denmark A/S on 13 February 2008.
 Challenge was renamed Clipper Ranger in 2008 and was subsequently put on the Heysham–Larne route.

 In April 2012, Seatruck announced that the Heysham–Larne service would be closed, and on 7 May 2012, Clipper Ranger made her last departure from Larne, and was placed onto Seatruck's new Heysham–Belfast route.

 Clipper Ranger was withdrawn from service and laid up in Birkenhead, Liverpool for the latter half of 2012 and remained alongside in January 2013.

 It was announced on Wednesday 13 March 2013 that Clipper Ranger was being chartered by P&O Ferries on the Liverpool to Dublin route from Monday 25 March 2013.